-- 1. Apply a rather thick swath of clear nail polish on the side you wish to census stomata (typically the leaf underside). - 2.
-After the nail polish has dried (several minutes), obtain a square of the provided tape (package sealing tape, NOT scotch tape).
-Stick your tape piece to the area that contains the dried nail polish swath. - 3.
-GENTLY, peel your nail polish swath from the leaf completely.
-You will see a cloudy impression of the leaf surface now attached to your tape piece (hereafter referred to as your "leaf impression"). - 4.
-Tape your leaf impression to a clean slide and use scissors to cut off the excess tape. - 5.
-Use a pen and write the ID code of each leaf directly on the slide. - 6.
-Focus your leaf impression and observe the stomata (see Fig. 1 and title page of this project). - 7.
-Search around on your impression to find an area that subjectively appears to have a high density of stomata.
-That is, move the slide around until the field of view is away from the edge of the impression and so that there are no dirt blobs, no thumbprints, no damaged areas, and no big leaf vein impressions in view. - 8.
-Count all stomata you see and record it using the layout shown in Table 1. - 9.
-Repeat the previous two steps three times, and the highest number of the three will be your one data point from this impression.
-Do one per leaf first, and do the repeat if you have enough time. - 10.
-Repeat all steps above for leaf impressions in each treatment group.
+1. Apply a rather thick swath of clear nail polish on the side you wish to census stomata (typically the leaf underside).

+2. After the nail polish has dried (several minutes), obtain a square of the provided tape (package sealing tape, NOT scotch tape).
+Stick your tape piece to the area that contains the dried nail polish swath.

+3. GENTLY, peel your nail polish swath from the leaf completely.
+You will see a cloudy impression of the leaf surface now attached to your tape piece (hereafter referred to as your "leaf impression").

+- 4. Tape your leaf impression to a clean slide and use scissors to cut off the excess tape. - 5.
+Use a pen and write the ID code of each leaf directly on the slide.

+6. Focus your leaf impression and observe the stomata (see Fig. 1 and title page of this project).

+7. Search around on your impression to find an area that subjectively appears to have a high density of stomata.
+That is, move the slide around until the field of view is away from the edge of the impression and so that there are no dirt blobs, no thumbprints, no damaged areas, and no big leaf vein impressions in view.
+8. Count all stomata you see and record it using the layout shown in Table 1.

+9. Repeat all steps above for leaf impressions in each treatment group.